Recap: Supernatural S 08 E 17 Goodbye Stranger

 - Call Back:

-- Dean being beaten up by an angel and someone he considers family who is being controlled by someone else, and then being healed by Castiel, who has been "cured" by God-or at least the word of God- is very similar to what happened in "Swan Song" (S05, Ep22).
+- Dean being beaten up by an angel and someone he considers family who is being controlled by someone else and then being healed by Castiel is very similar to what happened in "Swan Song" (S05, E22).
+His injuries even look similar—blood all over his face, swollen eye.

-- Chekhov's Gun: Dean briefly examines the key to Oz, which comes up again in "Slumber Party" (S09, Ep04).
+- Chekhov's Gun: Dean briefly examines the key to Oz, which comes up again in "Slumber Party" (S09, E04).

 - Cold-Blooded Torture: